Vantiq/vantiq-extension-sources/testConnector/README.md

     removed when read.
 *   **targetServer**: Required.
 The Vantiq server hosting the sources.

-# Setting Up Your Vantiq IDE <a name="vantiq" id="vantiq"></a>
+# Setting Up Your Vantiq Source <a name="vantiq" id="vantiq"></a>

 ## Source Configuration

-To set up the Source in the Vantiq IDE, you will need to add a Source to your project.
-Please check the [Prerequisites](#pre) to make sure you have properly added a Source Definition to your Vantiq namespace.
-Once this is complete, you can select TestConnector (or whatever you named your Source Definition) as the Source Type.
+To set up the Source in the Vantiq system, you will need to add a Source to your project.
+Please check the [Prerequisites](#pre) to make sure you have properly added a Source Implementation definition to your Vantiq namespace.
+Once this is complete, you can select TestConnector (or whatever you named your Source Implementation) as the Source Type.
 You will then need to fill out the Source Configuration Document.

 The Configuration document may look similar to the following example: